Skip to main content

 • pain on breathing or coughing.

-1. Lung Cancer – Early Diagnosis.
-Gateway C Free, need to register.
-Time to complete- 2 hours.
-Accredited by RCGP.
-This course aims to support early diagnosis of lung cancer.
-There are a number of topic areas, each containing activities to challenge and keep you thinking.
-The course includes an interactive video consultation and activities and resources covering finger clubbing, haemoptysis, thrombocytosis, chest x-rays and NICE guidelines.
+• Lung Cancer Early Diagnosis Gateway C: This course aims to support early diagnosis of lung cancer, and includes a number of topic areas, each containing activities to challenge and keep you thinking.
+The course is accredited by RCGP and includes an interactive video consultation, activities, and resources covering finger clubbing, haemoptysis, thrombocytosis, chest X-rays and NICE guidelines.
+It is free and requires registration with Gateway C, and takes approx. 1 hours to complete.

 Prostate Cancer